 The single integrated management plan and the Wadden Sea Plan in the TWSC

-The SIMP provides an overarching description of who are we in the TWSC and how we work in practice independently and together on nature conservation management.
+The SIMP provides an overarching description of the people involved in the TWSC and the way they work together.
 The simp describes the nature conservation management structures at the national and trilateral levels and the role of the existing management tools in the overall management cycle for the Wadden Sea World Heritage.
-Additionally, the SIMP addresses key topics that have a direct and indirect influence on the OUV of the Wadden Sea and the means to support management.
+Additionally, the SIMP addresses key topics that have a direct and indirect influence on the OUV of the Wadden Sea. .

 The Wadden Sea Plan guides what we do.
-The what we do is also framed by the TWSC Guiding Principle.
-The Wadden Sea Plan is the common transboundary policy and the management plan for the Nature Conservation Area.
+The Wadden Sea Plan is the common transboundary policy.
+In addition the Wadden Sea Plan serves as the German management plan for the Nature Conservation Area.
 The WSP presents the trilaterally agreed targets for the Wadden Sea Area as an ecological entity, as well as its landscape and cultural heritage, within the cultural entities.
-The ecological targets agreed upon for landscape and culture, water and sediment, salt marshes, the tidal area, beaches and dunes, estuaries, the offshore area, the rural area, birds, marine mammals, and fish are the base for the existing topic specific plans, strategies and action plans.
-In the key topics of the SIMP, the WSP policy agreements provide the common ground (see Section X).
+The ecological targets agreed upon for landscape and culture, water and sediment, salt marshes, the tidal area, beaches and dunes, estuaries, the offshore area, the rural area, birds, marine mammals, and fish are the base for the trilateral existing topic specific plans, strategies and action plans.

 The management instruments for the regional and national legal designations are setup by each country and Federal State in coordination with the local governments and local actors.
 In Germany, the Wadden Sea Plan is the Natura 2000 and National Parks' management plan, whereas Denmark and the Netherlands have their site-specific management plans.